ContinuumBridge/spur_app_2/README.md

-# spur_app_2
+# spur_app
-Spur App 2, used with second version portal
+Spur Bridge App
+Connects to Spur buttons and the Spur cloud client.